CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Both signature types MAY include intermediate certificates if the signer's certificate is issued through a certification path from the organisation certificate.
   - The digest algorithm MUST match the key strength (SHA-256 for RSA-2048, etc.).
   - The signature algorithm MUST be RSA-PSS.

+  See {{cryptographic-algorithms}} for more details on the cryptographic algorithms used.
 3. **Signed Attributes:**
   - MUST include the content type attribute (`1.2.840.113549.1.9.3`).
   - MUST include the message digest attribute (`1.2.840.113549.1.9.4`).